When Love Addiction and Narcissism Meet

 For some individuals, thinking about being in a relationship can activate feelings of wanting to run away.
 Why?
 Because they feel that the needs of a partner, family member, or employer are overwhelming.

+Attachment theory explains the development of attachment styles, which are formed through early interactions with caregivers.
 Unfortunately, many individuals find themselves attracted to avoidant or ambivalent partners.
-This often leads to a series of unhealthy patterns which cause a great deal of pain for both sides in the relationship.
+These attachment styles can significantly influence adult relationships, often leading to a series of unhealthy patterns which cause a great deal of pain for both sides in the relationship.
 If this is the case with you and your partner, consider love avoidance coaching or intensive workshops which can give you the tools and resources you need to heal your attachment wounds.

 Read on to learn more about love avoidance and ambivalence.